fergusweb/simplesitemap/readme.txt

 == Changelog ==
+= 1.4.5 =
+* Realised that renaming plugin to index.php will disable existing installs when updating
+* Go back to old filename for that compatibility.

 = 1.4.4 =
 * Adding a Gutenberg block, and the build tools that go along with it